 Equipment

 You'll need a lined baking sheet for this recipe -- I like my Nordic Ware Baker's Big Sheet lined with a Silpat ¾ sheet liner!
-You'll also want a small cookie scoop for evenly-sized cookies.
-Here are a few more of my favorite tools for these green tea chocolate chip cookies:
+You'll also want a small cookie scoop for evenly-sized cookie dough balls.

 Tips and F.A.Q.

 Does chocolate and matcha go together?
 Absolutely!
-Matcha works especially well with chocolate as a flavor combination.
+Matcha works especially well with chocolate as a flavor combination, and they make the best cookies!
 The creamy sweetness of chocolate balances out the earthiness of the matcha so well!
 I love dark chocolate chips and white chocolate in these matcha cookies!

 For a batch of soft matcha chocolate chip cookies this size, you'll want 2-3 teaspoons of matcha powder.
 I like to use a full tablespoon for a noticeable matcha flavor.